JonPSmith/EfCore.TestSupport/README.md

 ## List of versions and which .NET framework they support

-The versions of this library has changed to make it easier to create a new version when a new release of .NET farmework.
-Now the first number defines the .NET version, e.g EfCore.TestSupport version 8.?.? only runs on .NET 8.

 - Version 6.?.?: Supports NET 6, 7 and 8
 - Version 5.2.?: Supports NET 5, 6 and 7